kyegomez/zeta/README.md

 # Documentation
 [Click here for the documentation, it's at zeta.apac.ai](https://zeta.apac.ai)

-# Vision
-Zeta hopes to be the leading framework and library to effortlessly enable you to create the most capable and reliable foundation models out there with infinite scalability in as minmal amounts of code as possible

 ## Contributing
-We're dependent on you for contributions, it's only Kye maintaining this repository and it's very difficult and with that said any contribution is infinitely appreciated by not just me but by Zeta's users who dependen on this repository to build the world's best AI models

-* Head over to the project board to look at open features to implement or bugs to tackle
+We're dependent on you for contributions, it's only Kye maintaining this repository and it's very difficult and with that said any contribution is infinitely appreciated by not just me but by Zeta's users who dependen on this repository to build the world's best AI models.
+Head over to the project board to look at open features to implement or bugs to tackle!

-## Project Board
+### Project Board
 [This weeks iteration is here](https://github.com/users/kyegomez/projects/7/views/2)